christophhart/hise_documentation/scriptnode/101/DSP_network.md

 modified: 21.11.2021
 ---

-> **Convention used in these chapters :**
+### Convention used in these chapters

->
-> When we'll talk about nodes, we will write them like this : `category.node`
+- When we'll talk about nodes, we will write them like this : `category.node`
->
-> The Main Parameters we'll add to the graph's top bar will be written like this : `parameter`
+- The Main Parameters we'll add to the graph's top bar will be written like this : `parameter`
->
-> Links to the documentation nodes descriptions will be provided at the beginning of the chapters.
+- Links to the documentation nodes descriptions will be provided at the beginning of the chapters.

- **HOW TO CREATE A DSP NETWORK :**
+### How to create a DSP Network

 Create a ScriptFx module :